awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-authorizer.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AuthorizerResultTtlInSeconds`  <a name="cfn-apigateway-authorizer-authorizerresultttlinseconds"></a>
 The time\-to\-live \(TTL\) period, in seconds, that specifies how long API Gateway caches authorizer results\.
 If you specify a value greater than 0, API Gateway caches the authorizer responses\.
 By default, API Gateway sets this property to 300\.
 The maximum value is 3600, or 1 hour\.
+If you do not set any cache, specify this property to 0\.
-*Required*: No
+*Required*: Yes
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)